SubmissionsIn/SDMVC/README.txt

 # run the code：
 python main.py

-(SDMVC.7z is the old version uploaded in 2020)
+(SDMVC.7z is the old version uploaded in Feb.
+2021)